.NET 1.1The Stack Collection

 Peek Method

-Often it is useful to know the contents of the item at the top of a stack without affecting the contents of the collection.
-The Peek method is used in the same manner as Pop but when the top item is retrieved, it is also left in position in the stack.
+It can be useful to obtain the next item in a stack without removing it from the collection.
+The Peek method is used in the same manner as Pop but when the top item is retrieved, it is also left in position.

 Stack breadcrumbs = new Stack();